Your future is in the palm of your hand

-Growing up I have always been someone who has been interested in the spiritual side of life.
-My Mum and my aunts are very spiritual so I guess I just followed suit.
-I have my own tarot cards, dowsing pendulum and crystals but I take it all very rationally.
+Growing up, I have always been interested in the spiritual side of life.
+My Mum and my aunts are very spiritual, so I guess I just followed suit.
+I have my own tarot cards, dowsing pendulum and crystals, but I take it all very rationally.
 I use it all as ‘advice’ rather than the gospel.

-When you first click on the app you have an option to select Palm Reading or Daily Horoscope, I selected the Palm Reading.
-On the next screen you are asked if you are male or female as it reads the left hand for females and right for males.
-You need to give permission for the app to access your camera and then position your palm under the phone so that it matches up with the hand on the screen.
-The app took a photo of my palm and within a few minutes my report was ready to read.
+When you first click on the app, you have an option to select Palm Reading or Daily Horoscope.
+I selected Palm Reading.
+On the next screen, you are asked if you are male or female as it reads the left hand for females and the right for males.
+You need to give permission for the app to access your camera and then position your palm under the phone to match up with the hand on the screen.
+The app took a photo of my palm, and within a few minutes, my report was ready to read.

-My report began with Managing Expections and Validating Viewpoints then is divided into four sectors; Love and Relationships, Fitness and Health, Success and Happiness and Career and Money.
-I am unsure as to whether the first two sections of the report would be different titles for other users.
+My report began with Managing Expectations and Validating Viewpoints then is divided into four sectors; Love and Relationships, Fitness and Health, Success and Happiness and Career and Money.
+I am unsure whether the first two sections of the report would be different titles for other users.

-The majority of the report has got me spot on;
+The majority of the report has got me to spot on;

-- It says that whilst people have their own opinions of others I choose to take the time to stop and take people on face value, to see for myself who they are and what makes them tick.
+- It says that whilst people have their own opinions of others, I choose to take the time to stop and take people at face value, to see for myself who they are and what makes them tick.

-- I have good intentions towards my health and fitness but I sometimes struggle with the reality of it.
-This couldn’t have been more right at the moment, I have only managed two sessions at the gym so far this year.
-I had hoped that I would get back to at least 3-4 sessions per week but I’m finding it really hard to fit in on top of everything else.
-I had started to eat clean again but then I stumble upon my Christmas chocolate stash (of which there was a LOT and I just can’t help myself).
+- I have good intentions towards my health and fitness, but I sometimes struggle with its reality.
+This couldn’t have been more right at the moment.
+I have only managed two sessions at the gym so far this year.
+I had hoped that I would get back to at least 3-4 sessions per week, but I’m finding it really hard to fit in on top of everything else.
+I had started to eat clean again, but then I stumble upon my Christmas chocolate stash (of which there was a LOT, and I can’t help myself).

-- In order to expand my potential Palmistry HD suggests I need to read more, a goal which I have already set myself this year.
-I have all the books, all the downloads and information, now I just need to carve out the time to read it.
+- To expand my potential, Palmistry HD suggests I need to read more, a goal I have already set myself this year.
+I have all the books, all the downloads and information.
+Now I need to carve out the time to read it.

-There were only two parts which Palmistry HD didn’t get right;
+There were only two parts that Palmistry HD didn’t get right;

-- Apparently I have dreams of being self employed but haven’t managed to make it a reality yet.
-It says that I am not destined to follows a traditional 9-5 career path (so true) but of course, in truth, I have been self employed since I started writing this blog.
+- Apparently, I have dreams of being self-employed but haven’t managed to make it a reality yet.
+It says that I am not destined to follow a traditional 9-5 career path (so true), but of course, in truth, I have been self-employed since I started writing this blog.

-- According to the report I am in the pursuit of love – very happily married for 10 years so there will be no further pursuing of love other than that which I already have.
+- According to the report, I am in the pursuit of love – very happily married for 10 years, so there will be no further pursuing of love other than that I already have.

 Would I recommend Palmistry HD?

 Absolutely!
-The app is really easy to navigate and to read, I liked the graphics and the information is mostly correct apart from the two points I mention above.
-The free report is obviously quite basic but you can pay for an upgrade if you would like a more in-depth report.
+The app is straightforward to navigate and read, I liked the graphics, and the information is mostly correct apart from the two points I mentioned above.
+The free report is obviously quite basic, but you can pay for an upgrade if you would like a more in-depth report.